View Ellis Hartman's Obituary on TheDay.com and share memories

 |

+Ellis proudly worked at the City of Groton Fire department for 28 years where he retired as a Captain.
+During that time, he served as the union president.
+In addition, he was appointed as commissioner to the State of Connecticut OSHA board.
+Most recently, he was the president of Wild Oak Bay community of condominiums in Bradenton, Fla.

+Ellis was a devout Patriots and Red Sox fan who enjoyed watching and attending games with his family.
+He was an avid fisherman who spent many wonderful days on Long Island Sound as well as the waters of Tampa Bay.

 Calling hours will be held from 5 to 8 p.m.
 Friday, Feb.
-28, at Byles-Groton Memorial Home, 310 Thames Street, Groton.
-Burial is private.
+28, 2020, at Byles-Groton Memorial Home, 310 Thames Street, Groton.
+Please visit www.byles.com for directions or to sign the guestbook.

-A full obituary will appear in the Wednesday edition of The Day.
+A memorial service will be held from noon until 4 p.m.
+Sunday March 1, at Latitude 41, (in the River room), 105 Greenmanville Ave., Mystic.